-RWF's aim is to promote world peace, unity and hope by helping people in need while increasing positive visibility of the LGBT movement.
+RWF's aim is to promote world peace, unity and hope by helping people in need while increasing positive visibility of the LGBTQ movement.
 RWF serves those most in need, regardless of race, religion, political belief or sexual orientation.

 Empowerment - RWF supports programs that foster rapid independence, self-reliance and self-determination while respecting cultural and community traditions.

 Sustainability - RWF supports programs that can endure beyond Rainbow World Fund's involvement.